rafaelzorn/brasil-transparente/README.md

 ## Overview

-Information on government spending and projects easily and quickly extracted directly from the government api.
+Information about government spending and projects easily and quickly, extracted directly from the government api.

 This project was developed for the Rocketseat GoReact course.